ros2/ros2_documentation/source/Installation/Dashing/Windows-Install-Binary.rst

 Adlink OpenSplice
 ~~~~~~~~~~~~~~~~~

-If you want to use OpenSplice, you will need to download the latest supported version.
+If you want to use OpenSplice, you will need to download the `latest supported version <https://github.com/ADLINK-IST/opensplice/releases>`__.
-* For ROS 2 Dashing version 6.9.181126OSS-HDE-x86_64.win-vs2017 or later is required.
+For ROS 2 Dashing version 6.9.190403OSS-HDE-x86_64.win-vs2017 or later is required.

-Download the `latest supported version <https://github.com/ADLINK-IST/opensplice/releases>`__
 For ROS 2 releases up to and including Ardent, extract it but do not do anything else at this point.
 For ROS 2 releases later than Ardent, set the ``OSPL_HOME`` environment variable to the unpacked directory that contains the ``release.bat`` script.